 Uvongo is the seaside town between St Michaels Beach and Manaba Beach that is famous for its beautiful waterfall that plunges 23m into one of the deepest lagoons in the South Africa.
-Uvongo is named after the Vungu River which comes from the Zulu word describing the sound of a waterfall in a gorge.
+Named after the Vungu River which comes from the Zulu word describing the sound of a waterfall in a gorge it is a spectacle when in full flow.
+A famous seaside holiday destination.

 On the beach, which has shark nets, there is a restaurant, tidal pool and children’s swimming pool.